Oranda-IO/Conduit/README.md

 <h1 align="center">Conduit</h1>

 <p align="center">
-  <strong>Quick Automatic Port Forwarding for Docker Containers</strong>
+  <strong>Automatic Port Forwarding for Docker Containers</strong>
   <br/>
-  Use a single exposed port to access any service running on your container.
+  Use a single exposed port to quickly access any service running on your container.
 </p>

 ---